Nazmul-Alom-Shanto/habit-cli/README.md

 ### 1️⃣ Download Binary

-Go to the [**Releases Page**](https://github.com/nazmul-alom-shanto/habit-cli/releases) and download the file for your operating system: modify the binary name to adjust the commad.
+Go to the [**Releases Page**](https://github.com/nazmul-alom-shanto/habit-cli/releases) and download the file for your operating system:

 | OS | File Name |
 |----|------------|